littlehousezh/test_plugin/README.md

 ## How to Use TestCompass

-1. Open the assignment project in IntelliJ IDEA.
+1. Open the project in IntelliJ IDEA.
-2. Open or create the JUnit test file for the assignment.
+2. Open or create the JUnit test file for the project.
 3. Run the relevant tests with IntelliJ coverage:
    - Right-click the test class, test folder, or project.
    - Select `Run '<name>' with Coverage`.
 The exact name depends on what you selected.